rob-foulkrod/azd-apimwithconfAPI-Jwt/README.md

 # azd-apimwithconfAPI-OAuth

-This repo contains an AZD template which deploys Azure API Management with a conference API web app as backend which can be deployed to Azure using the [Azure Developer CLI - AZD](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
+This repository contains an AZD (Azure Developer CLI) template that deploys Azure API Management alongside a conference API web app as its backend.
+In addition to the core deployment, the template now also provisions an Entra ID Application Registration and secures a specific API operation using OAuth2 authentication.
+This enables developers to easily deploy a fully functional, identity-protected API solution to Azure using the Azure Developer CLI (AZD).

 💪 This template scenario is part of the larger **[Microsoft Trainer Demo Deploy Catalog](https://aka.ms/trainer-demo-deploy)**.